 A Brief History of Wild Rice

-Centuries before French explorers first saw Wild Rice growing profusely in the shallow lakes and rivers of Minnesota and southern Manitoba and Ontario, the Chippewa and Sioux Indians harvested the grain each fall, relying on it as a stable food to see them through the harsh northern winters.
+Centuries before French explorers first saw Wild Rice growing profusely in the shallow lakes and rivers of Minnesota and southern Manitoba and Ontario, the Chippewa and Sioux tribes harvested the grain each fall, relying on it as a stable food to see them through the harsh northern winters.

-During late summer, Chippewa and Sioux Indians set up their camps along lakes and rivers containing large “beds” of rice, in preparation for the fall harvest, explaining why on the Indian calendar the September moon is called the “Wild Rice Moon.”
+During late summer, Chippewa and Sioux set up their camps along lakes and rivers containing large “beds” of rice, in preparation for the fall harvest, explaining why on the Indian calendar the September moon is called the “Wild Rice Moon.”
 Commercialization of wild rice began in the early 1600s, by voyagers and fur traders.
 They described it as “wild oats,” as the kernels of rice are surrounded by a hull – much like oats – and at harvest time a good stand of wild rice resembles a grain field from a distance.
 Wild Rice soon became very valuable to these early explorers as a food supply and trade good.